Cuban Mojo Marinated Pork (AIP, Whole30, Paleo)

 - 1/3 cup diced cilantro, fresh

-- *the pork needs to marinate for hours, preferably overnight.
+- *the pork needs to marinate at least four hours, preferably overnight.

 - Place pork in a large bowl.

 - In a large mortar with pestle (or food processor, although I rather like the ritual of grinding the mix by hand), mix & mash the garlic cloves, salt, oregano, turmeric, parsnip & cilantro with lemon & lime juice.

 - Once it’s almost puree like in texture mix in the orange & grapefruit juice, this is your mojo!